C1nderC0ated/sincript/README.md

 - **`app.asar`** — an OpenAsar build for the Discord action.
 If it isn't present, the script offers to download the latest nightly from the official OpenAsar GitHub releases.
 - **`boot.config`** — a Unity engine boot configuration applied to a game's `*_Data` folder.
 - **`hosts`** — an ad/telemetry blocklist that the "apply hosts" action installs (the original is backed up first).

+**SteamLight** does not require a bundled file.
+The *Apps & files → Install SteamLight* action finds your Steam folder via the registry, writes a `SteamLight.bat` launcher **into that folder**, and adds a `SteamLight` shortcut to your Desktop.
+The launcher starts Steam with resource-saving flags (single process / single core, no shaders, no shared textures, no Big Picture, high-DPI off, etc.) for lower RAM/CPU use.
+It references `steam.exe` relative to its own folder, so it keeps working even if Steam is installed on another drive.
+To change the flags, edit the single `_SLFLAGS=` line in the script.

 ---